Main page content

 Sec.
 4 Delegation of Authority - Real Property Management.

-The Board delegates to the U. T. System’s Real Estate Office authority to collect and account for all rents, mortgages, and other charges relating to real property managed or supervised by the Real Estate Office.
-All interests in real property owned, leased or otherwise held by the Board shall be administered and managed by the Real Estate Office, except the following:
+4.2 Office of Business Affairs.
+The Board delegates to the U. T. System’s Office of Business Affairs, acting through its Real Estate Office, authority to collect and account for all rents, mortgages, and other charges relating to real property managed or supervised by the Real Estate Office.
+All interests in real property owned, leased, or otherwise held by the Board shall be administered and managed by the Real Estate Office, except the following:

 (i) Permanent University Fund (PUF) Lands, which shall be administered and managed by the University Lands Office;